Narrative Science Employs Natural Language Generation

 “Advanced NLG platforms … start by understanding what the user wants to communicate.
 Then these systems perform the relevant analysis to highlight what is most interesting and important, identify and access the data necessary to tell the story, and finally deliver the analysis in a personalized, easy-to-consume way: as a narrative.”

 Formerly a research project at Northwestern University called StatsMonkey (a software prototype that automatically generated baseball game recaps), Narrative Science today claims 11 patents.
 It has a number of partnerships with companies that specialize in analytics and visualizations, which integrate Quill into their platforms.
 For example, Microsoft Power BI, a suite of analytics tools, uses Narratives for Power BI to generate narratives that explain insights from data and visualizations.
 Software company Tableau does something similar with its suite of business analytics products.
 In this case, Narratives for Tableau is a Google Chrome extension that automatically generates stories about visualizations created in Tableau.
-See the video below for more about how this works:

 Research technology firm Gartner predicts in just two years that natural language generation will be a standard feature of 90 percent of modern business intelligence and analytics platforms.
 In a recent article, Gartner says, “Currently, BI teams integrate stand-alone NLG engines, but as the technology evolves, that will change.
 NLG will enable next-generation BI and analytics platforms to automatically find, visualize and narrate important findings.
 The technology will expand analytics to a broad audience as well as reduce time and cost for regular batch reports.”

 As you’d expect, Narrative Science isn’t alone in developing natural language generation platforms to produce weather reports, news stories about your fantasy baseball team or quarterly earnings reports.
-We’ve found companies in Germany, Spain and even Russia, but we’ll be American- and Anglo-centric for this article.
+We’ve found companies in Germany, Spain, and even Russia, but we’ll be American- and Anglo-centric for this article.

 We briefly mentioned one chief rival, Automated Insights.
 A startup founded in Durham, North Carolina in 2007, Automated Insights was snatched up by private equity firm Vista Equity Partners in 2015 for $80 million, according to Business Insider.
 The deal came on the heels of another acquisition by Vista Equity of another NLG competitor, STATS, which focuses on sports content.
 “Vista’s resources and STATS’ distribution will allow us to fast-track our Wordsmith natural language generation (NLG) platform across multiple industries,” Allen wrote on the company’s blog at the time of the buy-out.

 Wordsmith is Automated Insights’ equivalent of Quill by Narrative Science, though the former uses templates populated by the client to spit out paragraphs, meaning less AI in your AI robo writer.
-It hits many of the same industries—finance, sports and media—as Narrative Science.
+It hits many of the same industries—finance, sports, and media—as Narrative Science.
 And it also sports some big-name clients like the Associated Press (traitors!), Cisco and Yahoo!